-In fiscal year 2018, FPI's businesses were organized, managed, and internally reported as seven operating segments based on products and services.
+In fiscal year 2019, FPI's businesses were organized, managed, and internally reported as seven operating segments based on products and services.
 These segments are Agribusiness, Clothing and Textiles, Electronics, Fleet, Office Furniture, Recycling, and Services.
-FPI redefined its business segments from six categories to seven in fiscal year 2018.
-The Fleet business segment was previously consolidated into the Electronics business segment.
-As a result, net sales for fiscal year 2017 for Electronics and Fleet have been reclassified for comparative purposes.
 FPI is not dependent on any single product as a primary revenue source; however, it is currently primarily dependent on the federal government market for the sale of its products.
 FPI's net industrial income (earnings) at the business segment level consists of sales offset by cost of goods sold and certain other general and administrative costs.